Field Service Trends that Will Shape This Decade

 For many, 2030 is a distant future, but for those who are responsible for shaping the direction of the company, it is not the time far away.
 And for that, they generally take critical decisions now to transform the organization.

-It not only keeps them aligned with disruption happening in the industry but also helps figuring out the white spaces where nothing much is happening at the moment.
+It not only keeps them aligned with disruption happening in the industry but also helps figure out the white spaces where nothing much is happening at the moment.

 |Tactical responses||Futurist responses|